 Now we come to the actual technique of meditation.
-The object of our meditation will be decided by each one’s mantra.
-Whether one has been initiated into a mantra by a Guru, or by the inherent temperamental longing for a particular form or aspect of deity which one may be entertaining in one’s own mind, whatever be the concept of God, it makes no difference ultimately.
+What will be meditated upon when we sit for meditation?
+The object of our meditation will be decided by each one's mantra.
+Whether one has been initiated into a mantra by a Guru, or by the inherent temperamental longing for a particular form or aspect of deity which one may be entertaining in one's own mind, whatever be the concept of God, it makes no difference ultimately.
 We may be a devotee of Krishna or Siva or Devi or Surya or Christ, or we may be a Zen Buddhist meditator.
 It is quite all right.
 There is nothing wrong with these techniques.
 Every technique is equally good, but what makes it a right activity of the spirit and a chosen method of meditation is that it is a process of self-integration.
 All methods of meditation are processes of self-integration as opposed to self-dissipation or distraction.
 The energies of the senses are diverted back from their outward course inwardly towards the soul.
 That is what is done in meditation.
 Our energies are diverted from the sense objects towards the soul.
-I need not explain what the soul is because we all know from our study of the Upanishads and the Bhagavadgita what the soul and the Self ultimately are.
+I need not explain what the soul is because you all know from your study of the Upanishads and the Bhagavadgita what the soul and the Self ultimately are.
 To such a mighty being, the soul that we are, the energies are directed in the spiritual activity we call meditation.

 The energies that are wasted come back to you.
 You are replenished and given a tremendous tonic, as it were.
 When you are given a tonic, you feel energised.
 The energies that are depleted come back to you by some method.
 All the energy going to sense action is blocked, and turned back towards our self.
 Then we grow mighty in intellect, in memory, in understanding, in the sense of righteousness, virtue and justice, and even in our concept of the aspiration for God.
 All these get energised and ignite into a new light and lustre.
 Actually do this and see, because this is a thing to be done and seen.
 There is no use merely listening to it or talking about it because you have to eat the food to know what will happen to you when you eat it.
 By merely listening to a discourse on lunch, you cannot understand what lunch means.
 Eat it, and then you will know what it is, what difference it makes to you.
 Such a difference will be made to us when we actually enter into this majesty of the spirit called meditation.